ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 The default `resource-merge` strategy is usually appropriate but can sometimes omit certain file structure changes (blank line between comments, etc.).
 In these cases, if the structural change is required as part of the update, it may be necessary to *carefully* use the `force-delete-replace` strategy.

-A deployment repo's `source-base` folder should always contain unedited packages.
+A deployment monorepo's `source-base` folder should always contain unedited packages.
 This is where they are also updated.

 > **!!!
 IMPORTANT !!!** Once a package is updated, it's important to verify if there are changes for files that have been customized.
 For example, `setters.yaml` files.